DCAN-Labs/DCAN-HCP/README.md

 # DCAN-HCP Pipelines

-The HCP Pipelines product is a set of tools (primarily, but not exclusively, shell scripts) for processing MRI images for the [Human Connectome Project][HCP].
+This repository is the DCAN labs' modified HCP Pipelines for the processing of functional MRI images.

-Among other things, these tools implement the Minimal Preprocessing Pipeline (MPP) described in [Glasser et al. 2013][GlasserEtAl].  **The original pipeline software is available [here](https://github.com/Washington-University/HCPpipelines)**
+The original HCP Pipelines is a set of tools (primarily, but not exclusively, shell scripts) for processing MRI images for the [Human Connectome Project][HCP], as outlined in [Glasser et al. 2013][GlasserEtAl].  **The original pipeline software is available [here](https://github.com/Washington-University/HCPpipelines)**

-In particular, this repository includes several modifications of primary shell scripts for processing functional MRI data.
+In particular, the DCAN labs repository includes several modifications of primary shell scripts for processing functional MRI data.

 The changes include: